Renormalon cancellation and linear power correction to threshold-like asymptotics of space-like parton correlators: Renormalon cancellation and power correction to TMD limit of quasi-LFWF amplitude

 Now the question arises, can one attribute the above NLP contribution to twist-three TMD distributions or soft factors?
 In fact, the NLP contribution at the bubble chain level\footnote{As a reminder, in this section we only consider the bubble chain diagram for the quasi-LFWF at $\lambda=0$.
 An enumeration of all the NLP contributions to the quasi-LFWF is outside the scope of this paper, as most of them do not correlate with renormalons at LP.
 For quasi-TMDPDF, an enumeration has been given in Ref.~\cite{Rodini:2022wic}, for which the contribution of $S_q$ and $S_{\bar q}$ cancels and does not appear in the final result. } can be explained by the soft factor

-Here, $n^+=\frac{1}{\sqrt{2}}(1,0,0,1)$ is the light-front ``plus'' direction vector, and $[y^+,x^+]$ denotes a light-like Wilson line in the $n^+$ direction from $x^+n^+$ to $y^+n^+$.
-This can be explained as the sub-eikonal approximation for the soft gluon insertion at the collinear quark line (explaining the subscript $q$ in the definition)
+which is similar to Eq.~(\ref{eq:NLPjet}) for pPDF in the threshold limit.
 Given the above, it is not difficult to show that the bubble-chain diagram for $\frac{1}{p^+}S_q$ exactly reproduces the NLP contribution Eq.~(\ref{eq:NLPresults}).
 Another bubble chain diagram between the antiquark and space-like Wilson-line has a similar $S_{\bar q}$ soft factor which contributes the same as $S_{q}$ in case of quasi-LFWF but cancels with $S_q$ for quasi-TMDPDF.
 The only scale for $S_q$ is $b_\perp$, explaining its name as a ``soft factor''.
 More precisely, one has

 with

 In this above, $\nu$ is the rapidity regulator which should be sent to $0$ later, $\eta$ is a mass-scale similar to the $\delta^+$ in the delta regulator.
 Now, after Wick rotation and performing the integrals, one has